fusion809/zsh-theme/README.md

 # fusion809's Zsh themes
 The main difference between these themes is how compact, or not their time and date format is.
+They each display:

+* Time, and in the case of hfulldate and hornix, the date.
+* Directory, with `~` being used to denote the present user's home directory.
+* Operating system.
+If the OS is Linux (my usual OS), the specific distribution is mentioned.
+Colour is adjusted according to OS.
+* User name.
+If the user is root the colour of the user name is red, otherwise green.
+* Prompt icon, `$` if regular user and `#` if root user.

-**hcompact** uses the most brief format, which merely consists of the time in 24 hour format:
+**hcompact** uses the most time/date brief format, which merely consists of the time in 24 hour format:

 ![](https://github.com/fusion809/zsh-theme/raw/master/hcompact/hcompact.png)